amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 example, to determine that an index on `colname` can be used to optimize both `colname = <constant-value>` and `colname = $1`.

-However, if the query contains a partitioned table, the planner's lack of access to parameter values means that the planner is unable to use partition pruning, because pruning relies on using the values mentioned in prunable conditions to select the matching partitions.
+However, if the query contains a partitioned table, in which case partition pruning can be very helpful to create an optimal plan, the parameter values not being available to the planner when creating a generic plan is a big problem, because partition pruning needs to see values of the parameters mentioned in prunable conditions to select the matching partitions.
+Without pruning, the generic plan must include *all* partitions.

-The decision of whether or not to use a cached plan is made by the plancache module present in the backend that is involved in the processing of the `EXECUTE` statement.
-The way it does that is by keeping track of and comparing the costs of two types of
-plan: 1) that obtained by binding the values of parameters provided in the `EXECUTE` statement (that is by making them known to the planner), 2) that obtained by leaving the query parameters unbounded (that is, by leaving the planner in the dark about what their values are).
-The former is called a "custom" plan, because the planner would have customized it to the given set of parameter values and the latter a "generic" plan, because it is not specific to any given set of parameter values.
-By definition, only a generic plan is deemed reusable across multiple `EXECUTE`s of a given preapred query and thus cached.
-It may seem as if a custom plan would always be cheaper than a generic plan, though given that the effort to create the plan itself may be significant when considered in terms of plan cost unit, generic plan often comes out ahead.